Chair (academic department): Poland

 Usually degree programmes are conducted within the framework of institutes.
-However, some specialised programmes may be conducted by independent chairs, while programmes with large variety of disciplines involved (especially medical and legal studies) may be conducted directly by a faculty — in this case, faculty may be composed of chairs with no institutes in its structure.
+However, some specialised programmes may be conducted by independent chairs, while programmes with large variety of disciplines involved (especially medical and legal studies) may be conducted directly by a faculty—in this case, faculty may be composed of chairs with no institutes in its structure.
 Interdepartmental individual programmes exist at some universities, where a programme of studies is agreed individually with student's supervisor and courses from various faculties, institutes and chairs are available.

+Czech Republic

+Katedras were introduced in Czechoslovakia in 1950 as a result of the centralization of higher education under the influence of the system of higher education in the Soviet Union.
+In 1990, after the collapse of communism, the academic self-government was restored and institutions made the decisions about their structure themselves.